ireade/ng-reddit/README.md

 # ng-Reddit

-Creating a Reddit clone using ANgular and Firebase.
+Creating a Reddit clone using AngularJS and Firebase.

 This is still a working progress so don't judge the code!